 Certain underlying diseases can result in feline acne.
 Furthermore, some cats with compromised immune systems may also develop chronic acne.

 These are the Top 7 Maine Coon Cat Health Problems.
-Make sure you know how to recognise them all, by reading my article.
+Make sure you know how to recognize them all, by reading my article.

 Stress is another possible factor in cat acne.

 Although cat-calming diffusers might sound like a gimmick (trust me, I used to think this too!!), you will no doubt be just as surprised as I was when you discover they actually work!!

 Another great cat-calming diffuser is this one (which can be purchased from Amazon).
 It offers great value and is highly effective in calming a stressed Maine Coon.

 Is Feline Acne Contagious?

 However, because feline acne is usually caused by an underlying environmental condition, it’s common for multiple cats living in a shared space to break out in acne at the same time (source 1).